We are currently recruiting

 Your application will go through a formal paper sift process.
 This will include marking your competency-based answers.
 The recruitment team endeavours to confirm receipt of your application within two to four weeks of receiving it.
 They will keep you informed of your progress at each of the recruitment stages.

-Step three: Assessment centre
+Step two: Assessment centre

 If successful, you will attend our assessment centre for half a day.
 This is held at Martlesham Heath in Suffolk.
 The assessment consists of four main elements: interactive, written, interview and psychometric tests.

-Step five: Fitness test
+Step four: Fitness test

 If you pass, you will then be invited to attend a fitness assessment which is carried out at our headquarters in Wymondham.
 You will complete an endurance fitness test and will be told the result on the day.